David-Myeonghan/airbnb-clone/README.md

         - in Mode, Add LOGIN_CHOICES, and field 'login_method'

     # When users redirect back to my site,
-        - Githib gives 'code' which can exchange with access_token that is able to access to githib api.
+        - Githib gives 'code' which can exchange with access_token that is able to access to github api.
         - Post the code to the designated url, with the help of 'pipenv install requests'.
         - The 'code' is valid for 10 minutes and can be used once.
         - When the code is used twice, then there gonna be an error.